okbrown/plexserver-telegram-bot/README.md

  * `gulp develop` to start in dev mode

  #####Thats all for now, as thats as far as I have got myself, as I still need to clean up the way telegram displays the results it gets from the PMS API.

+ #####P.S:
+ This is my <a href="https://github.com/okbrown/telegram-plexbot" target="_blank">first version</a> `https://github.com/okbrown/telegram-plexbot` done in Python from my very first github account I barely used (i prefer bitbucket because the private repositories lol) might have some useful bits in there, who knows.